User Ratings and Hospital Choice

 Quality disclosure

 Ian McCarthy, Kaylyn Sanbower, and Leonardo Sanchez-Aragon.
-“Online Reviews and Hospital Choices,” Working Paper
+“User Ratings and Hospital Choice,” R&R at Health Economics

 Authors